svdleer/jury_planner/README.md

-# Water Polo Jury Team Planning System 🏊‍♂️
+# Waterpolo Jury Team Planning System 🏊‍♂️

 An intelligent, automated planning system for scheduling jury teams for water polo matches with advanced constraint-based optimization and configurable rules.